There’s gold in them thar hills.

 - In 1853 hydraulic mining destroyed the landscape

 People from all over the globe migrated from every direction to California in search of their fortune.
-By sea they came into San Francisco, by land they crossed the Sierra Nevada Mountains and the Mojave Desert.
+By sea, they came to San Francisco, by land they crossed the Sierra Nevada Mountains and the Mojave Desert.
 Hopeful diggers made their way into the Sacramento Valley from Helena all the way to Julian.

 Here’s a pretty sweet list (and map) of Gold Mining Towns both active and ghost towns in California.